Wimpingego/7-Days-To-Die/Pick Me Up/README.md

 ## Acknowledgments

-* The 7 Dasy To Die community
+* The 7 Days To Die community
 * Ottopia - For helping me with Read Me and GitHub over all